Home/Dental Implants/All-on-Four & All-on-Six Dental Implants

-Our experienced dentist, Dr. John D. Beckwith, is proficient in dental implantology and regularly performs the implant denture procedure for his patients—with four implants or more as the foundation.
+Our experienced implant dentist, Dr. John D. Beckwith, is proficient in dental implantology and regularly performs the implant-supported teeth procedure for his patients—with four implants or more as the foundation.
 He has undergone additional training to achieve the highest level of implant expertise possible and continues to seek opportunities to stay at the forefront of the latest technologies.
 As testament to his skill, Dr. Beckwith is a Fellow of the International Congress of Oral Implantologists (ICOI) and a Diplomate of the American Board of Implantology.

 Dr. Beckwith performs the All-on-Four and All-on-Six techniques only for patients with minimal risk and an extremely high chance at long-term success.
-Depending on the details of an individual case, he often prefers utilizing five or more implants to support the prosthesis, due to there being a significant increase in the implant denture being successful.
+Depending on the details of an individual case, he often prefers utilizing five or more implants to support the prosthesis, due to there being a significant increase in the procedure being successful.

-Once Dr. Beckwith determines a patient to be a good candidate for the All-on-Four or All-on-Six procedure, they can expect multiple benefits from their implant denture.
+Once Dr. Beckwith determines a patient to be a good candidate for the All-on-Four or All-on-Six procedure, they can expect a wide range of benefits.
 Due to the protocol used when placing implants through the All-on-Four or All-on-Six systems, patients may be able to avoid bone grafting surgery, when they traditionally may have required it to be eligible for dental implants.
 Avoiding this extra step is a popular benefit of All-on-Four and All-on-Six, and it is made possible since the implants are often positioned at the ideal angles to utilize available jawbone.

 In many cases, he may prefer using more than four or six dental implants, since using a limited number can put the patient at risk for the entire restoration failing and needing to be replaced.
 Should a patient inquire about All-on-Four or All-on-Six, or prove to be a good candidate, Dr. Beckwith will go over the potential risks in detail to ensure they have a clear understanding of how the procedure may affect them in the future.

 The amount a patient can expect to pay for their All-on-Four or All-on-Six procedure will depend on a number of factors.
 This can include how many implants are ultimately used, which arches of teeth will be replaced, and if preliminary work is needed (e.g., tooth extraction).
 After performing a thorough evaluation of the patient’s mouth, our staff can provide an estimate of how much the patient can expect to pay.
 To help make the total cost fit more comfortably within a person’s budget, our practice works with dental financing companies to divide costs into more affordable monthly payments.
 In addition, Cornerstone Dental offers in-house insurance plans that provide yearly benefits and can assist with some of the fees involved with the procedure.

-To receive a cost quote for the All-on-Four or All-on-Six procedure, or to learn if you are a good candidate for one of the innovative treatment options, please contact our office to schedule your consultation.
+To receive a cost quote for the All-on-Four or All-on-Six procedure, or to learn if you are a good candidate for one of the innovative treatment options, please contact our practice to schedule your consultation.
 While All-on-Four and All-on-Six can be life-changing for many patients, Dr. Beckwith will only recommend the solution if it is the best approach for treating an individual case.